Bourse Direct

-$ visit kraken → partnerSome links on this blog point to affiliate platforms.
+$ visit bourse direct → partnerSome links on this blog point to affiliate platforms.
 When a reader signs up through them, the blog earns a commission — at no extra cost.
 Every such link is flagged.
 No affiliate ever reviews, approves, or commissions an article.

 Every affiliate link wears a visible partner badge with an explanation on hover.
 You see it before the click, never after.